 - Provide assistance and care in a safe manner

-According to SIIC, health-related jobs will grow at a faster rate than other jobs in the future because British Columbia’s population is growing and as people age, they need more health services.
-SIIC also says within the next 10 years, the total demand or increase in health-related jobs will rise to 56,800.
+According to the Skilled Immigrant InfoCentre (SIIC), health-related jobs will grow at a faster rate than most other jobs in the future.
+This is because British Columbia’s population is growing – and as people age, they will need more health services.
+SIIC also suggests that within the next 10 years, the total demand or increase in health-related jobs will rise to 56,800.

-If you read this article and believe being a health care assistant is the right career choice for you, then it’s time to consider enrolling in our health care assistant program!
-With Sprott Shaw College, you can take the necessary steps toward the career that can help you in all the right ways.
+If you read this article and believe being a Health Care Assistant is the right career choice for you, then it’s time to consider enrolling in our Health Care Assistant Program!
+With Sprott Shaw College, you can take the necessary steps toward a career that can help you in all the right ways.

 Check out our program today by clicking here.
 We are excited to help you get started!